(for an audio version of this review, check out the Second Look Audiobook)

 Airing in the fall of 1996, “The One with the Princess Leia Fantasy” found Friends at the forefront of conversations about sex on network television; for the most part, other comedies would only use sex as punchlines, rather than as a gateway to explore various features of its characters.
 In that sense, “Princess Leia Fantasy” feels more modern than a lot of episodes of Friends usually do; though it disguises itself as an opportunity to tantalize Jennifer Aniston cosplaying as Princess Leia for the show’s now-massive audience, “The One with the Princess Leia Fantasy” is really an episode about male vulnerability, one that subtly pokes at its male protagonists and their various, culture-induced hang ups around talking about sex – or in the case of Chandler and Joey, just displaying the kind of simple emotional honesty that is expected between people who care about each other.

 The anchor for this all, surprisingly, is Chandler; though the A and B stories of “TOW the Princess Leia Fantasy” are Ross and Joey-centric, it is Chandler’s presence in them both that allow each story to blossom.
-In the main story is Ross, completely blown away by the fact women talk about sex to each other (“What she likes, what he likes… girth!”), is encouraged to have some more open conversations with his male friends by Rachel.
+In the main story is Ross, who is completely blown away by the fact women talk about sex to each other (“What she likes, what he likes… girth!”), and encouraged by Rachel to have some more open conversations with his male friends.
 Now, even if this story was bad (or played as regressive, which much of Friends can do, after nearly three decades)it would work, if only for the comedic value of seeing Ross squirming uncomfortably when he finds out Monica and Phoebe know about his fantasy.

 But when Chandler gets involved in the story, and the two awkwardly try to have an open conversation about sexual desire, it turns an average story into a great one, an incredibly performed scene highlighting a series starting to find its creative apex.
 From the intimate blocking (as the conversation proceeds, Chandler and Ross move closer and face each other; Chandler even folds his legs on the couch) to the uncomfortable bits of silence between their lines, this scene is really reaching towards what Friends did at its best with its characters and comedy, riding a line between slapstick comedy and honest portrayals of young adult relationships, and never letting one deter the other.